microsoft/Power-Fx/docs/operators.md

 > [!div class="mx-imgBorder"]
 > ![Accounts entity with Custom Field added, showing a display name of "Custom Field" and a logical name of "cr5e3_customfield"](media/operators/customfield_portal.png)

 When authoring a reference to a field of Accounts, the suggestion will be made to use **'Custom Field'** since this is the display name.
-Note that the single quotes must be used because this name has a space in it:
+The single quotes must be used because this name has a space in it:

 > [!div class="mx-imgBorder"]
 > ![Studio formula bar showing suggestions for field names of Accounts with the display name 'Custom Field' highlighted](media/operators/customfield_suggest_display.png)